SummerSlam (2016)

-The 2016 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 29th annual SummerSlam and took place on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the first PPV event held after the brand extension, which was reintroduced in July, went into full effect.
+The 2016 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 29th annual SummerSlam and took place on August 21, 2016, at the Barclays Center in the New York City borough of Brooklyn, New York.
+This was the second of four consecutive SummerSlam events to take place at the arena.
+It was also WWE's first PPV and livestreaming event held after the brand extension, which was reintroduced in July, went into full effect.

 Twelve matches were contested at the event, including three on the Kickoff pre-show.
 In the main event, which was an interbrand match, Raw's Brock Lesnar defeated SmackDown's Randy Orton by technical knockout.
 In another marquee match, "The Demon King" Finn Bálor defeated Seth Rollins to become the inaugural WWE Universal Champion, which was introduced to be Raw's world championship.
-In other prominent matches, Dean Ambrose defeating Dolph Ziggler to retain SmackDown's WWE World Championship, and AJ Styles defeated John Cena in a singles match.
+In other prominent matches, Dean Ambrose defeated Dolph Ziggler to retain SmackDown's WWE World Championship, and AJ Styles defeated John Cena in a singles match from SmackDown.

 Production

 Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The 29th annual SummerSlam was the second of four consecutive SummerSlams to be held at the Barclays Center in Brooklyn, New York.

 SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.

-Announced on September 28, 2015, the 2016 event was the 29th SummerSlam and was scheduled to be held on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year.
-In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+Announced on September 28, 2015, the 29th SummerSlam was scheduled to be held on August 21, 2016, at the Barclays Center in the New York City borough of Brooklyn, New York for the second consecutive year.
 Tickets went on sale on April 2 through Ticketmaster.
-It featured wrestlers from the Raw and SmackDown brand divisions, being the first pay-per-view to occur after the brand split went into full effect following its reintroduction the previous month.
-It was also the first pay-per-view to feature the WWE Universal Championship, following its establishment for Raw the previous month after the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE World Championship.
+It featured wrestlers from the Raw and SmackDown brand divisions, being the first PPV and livestreaming event to occur after the brand split went into full effect following its reintroduction the previous month.

 Ahead of the event, WWE and KFC, which was that year's event sponsor, held a promotional tie-in for its "Chicken Little" chicken sandwich.
-It featured a match between The Miz, dressed as "Puppers Cluckers" in a yellow chicken suit and Dolph Ziggler, as Colonel Sanders which took place after the conclusion of the August 16 episode of SmackDown Live where Ziggler emerged victorious.
+It featured a match between The Miz, dressed as "Puppers Cluckers" in a yellow chicken suit, and Dolph Ziggler, as KFC's founder Colonel Sanders, which took place after the conclusion of the August 16 episode of SmackDown Live where Ziggler emerged victorious.